Friedrich Schleiermacher: Hermeneutics

 Part of the art of understanding is the art of avoiding misunderstanding.
 Schleiermacher identifies two forms of misunderstanding.
 Qualitative misunderstanding is a failure of grammatical interpretation— failing to understand the language of the text— "the confusion of the meaning of a word for another."
 Quantitative misunderstanding a failure of technical/psychological interpretation— misunderstanding the nuance in the author’s own "sphere."

 In studying the language that an author uses to present his/her thoughts, an interpreter may be able to understand these thoughts even better than the author him/herself.
 This can be done by discovering why a particular work was produced, and by discovering unity within other works produced in a similar genre by others, or unity in other works by the same author in any genre.

 Despite Schleiermacher’s claim to the possibility of understanding of the author’s thoughts better than the author, he grants that "good interpretation can only be approximated" and that hermeneutics is not a "perfect art."
 The art puts the interpreter in the best position by "putting oneself in possession of all the conditions of understanding."
 However, the extent of an interpreter’s understanding of a text is limited by the possibility of misunderstanding the text.

 Schleiermacher's work had a profound impact on the field of hermeneutics, so much so that he is often referred to as "the father of modern hermeneutics as a general study."
 His work marks the beginning of hermeneutics as a general field of inquiry, separate from specific disciplines (e.g. law or theology).
-In the twentieth century, philosophers such as Heidegger, Gadamer, and Ricoeur would expand hermeneutics even farther, from a theory of interpretation of textual expressions into a theory of interpretation of lived experiences.
+In the twentieth century, philosophers such as Heidegger, Gadamer, and Ricoeur would expand hermeneutics even further, from a theory of interpretation of textual expressions into a theory of interpretation of lived experiences.